 The steps to changing your pod include:

 - Email your Area Director and inform them that you wish to change pods.
 Within the email, please include the members of your previous pod and the members of your requested pod.
-If you are requesting to form a new pod, please indicate this in your message.
+If you are requesting to form a new pod, please submit a new response to the Pod Interest Form.